blockchain-certificates/cert-issuer/docs/issuing.md

     b.
 Otherwise transfer with your online wallet

-4. Run the create-certificates.py script to create your certificates:
+4. Run the create-certificates.py script to create your certificates.
+If you've installed the package you can run:
-    `python create-certificates.py --config=conf.ini`
+    `python issuer -c conf.ini`